Question:

 are direct and accurate.

-As when mounting an orifice at the wire
+As when mounting a flow control orifice at the wire

 feeder, this approach eliminates the start surge flow but there is insufficient